-24) Dress Up Clothes – My 6 year old son found this Marine dress blues outfit at a garage sale (my brother in law is a retired Marine) and that has been so nice for getting him to use his imagination.
+24) Dress Up Clothes – My 6 year old son found this Marine dress blues outfit at a garage sale (my brother in law is a retired Marine) and that he has really enjoyed wearing.
 My 4 year old daughter is of course a huge Elsa fan, but really you can pick any type of dress up outfit that will help your children be creative and imagine!

 I hope these ideas gives you some inspiration for having a meaningful Christmas with less toys this year! :) Feel free to share your ideas in the comments!